-Learning Outcomes: On successful completion of this unit, students will be able to:
+Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Apply an understanding of other cultures and societies, and the impact of culture and history on teaching and learning contexts;

-2. Critically evaluate the implementation of pedagogical approaches for diverse cultural classrooms within an international context; and

-3. Actively participate in an international Project Partnership experience and engage in reflexive practices.
+1.Apply an understanding of other cultures and societies, and the impact of culture and history on teaching and learning contexts; 2.Critically evaluate the implementation of pedagogical approaches for diverse cultural classrooms within an international context; and 3.Actively participate in an international Project Partnership experience and engage in reflexive practices.

-Class Contact: Study tour delivered in burst mode in an off-shore setting Required Reading: University students will be provided with an up-to-date reading list via the VU Collaborate system.
+Required Reading: University students will be provided with an up-to-date reading list via the VU Collaborate system.

-Assessment:Report, Lesson Plans: Students will prepare a series of lesson plans for teaching in their host country., 30%.
+Assessment: Report, Lesson Plans: Students will prepare a series of lesson plans for teaching in their host country., 30%.
 Journal, Journal: Students will complete a Praxis Inquiry journal to reflect on their experiences., 60%.
 Presentation, Presentation of a report which is peer assessed., 10%.
 Effective word limit of 3000 words, or equivalent.